How to Become an Electrician in Louisiana

 Electric Line Technology – Certificate Program

-Northshore Technical Community College offers various Certificate program options for future opticians.
+Northshore Technical Community College offers various Certificate program options for future electricians.
 Classes are taken at their campus in Bogalusa in Washington County.
 This public college has approximately 3,655 students in total, with the majority of students on 2-year programs.
 The college is institutionally accredited by the Council on Occupational Education.
 The cost of tuition for students living in the state is around $4,103 and for out-of-state students around $7,612 for each academic year.
 Study materials can cost roughly $1,220, depending on the program chosen.

 Houma-Bayou Cane-Thibodaux, LA Area